AllenCellModeling/DLITE/README.rst

 * Synthetic data .txt files are formatted for the outputs of Surface Evolver.

-*  ZO-1 data .txt files are formatted for the outputs of manual tracing using the NeuronJ plugin in ImageJ.
+*  ZO-1 data .txt files are formatted for the outputs of tracing using the NeuronJ plugin in ImageJ.

 Support
 -------